DrozmotiX/ioBroker.wlanthermo-nano/README.md

 ## Configuration

 The adapter can be installed and configured within the admin interface.
-Please enter IP-adress, username and password in the instance configuration.
+Please enter IP-address, username and password in the instance configuration.

 ## To-Do

+* [ ] Implement auto device detect
 * [ ] Optimize pitmaster settings, make states only writable in related modus otherwise read only
-* [ ] Implement auto device detect
-* [x] Implement device online state
-* [x] allow multiple devices
-* [ ] code cleanup

 ## Join the Discord server to discuss everything about ioBroker-WlanThermo integration!